RishabSeshadri/rishabseshadri/README.md

 👋 Hello!
-I'm Rishab, a student at the University of Georgia pursuing a bachelors in Computer Science & Mathematics.
+I'm Rishab, a student at the University of Georgia pursuing a B.S. in Computer Science & Mathematics.
 Here's my [website](https://rishabseshadri.github.io/)!

 I'm currently:
 - Working at the [HeRO Lab](https://herolab.org/) as an undergraduate researcher